 This charity is connected to the Academy Trust by virtue of the Hon.
 M.J.
-Knatchbull being a trustee of both entities, as well as Richard Fraser, a member of the Academy Trust being a trustee of the charity.
-The charity has provided the Academy Trust with two loans in previous years which are detailed below:
+Knatchbull, Ben Greene and Philip Sibbald being trustees of both entities, as well as Richard Fraser and Simon Hallam, members of the Academy Trust, being trustees of the charity.